virgs/mancala/README.md

 # Mancala

-Gme Oriented Artificial Intelligence project.
+Game Oriented Artificial Intelligence project.
 This project was created for fun and studying AI purposes

 It uses Minimax as artificial intelligence.